When Notifications Rule Your Day

 The Science of Screen Fatigue

 Meanwhile, your prefrontal cortex—the conductor of your mental orchestra—starts to lose its grip.
 This area is responsible for your highest-level thinking, including focusing, making informed decisions, and controlling impulses.
 When it’s overwhelmed by digital input, it can’t do its job well.
-You may notice that your attention span is shrinking, your memory is becoming fuzzier, and your emotions are becoming more challenging to manage.
+You may notice that your attention span is shrinking, your memory is becoming fuzzier, and your emotions are becoming more difficult to manage.

 Screen fatigue isn’t just about feeling tired—it’s a full-body experience.
 You may notice headaches, eye strain, or a sense of restlessness that makes it difficult to relax.
-Over time, your brain’s natural ability to find pleasure in simple, offline moments can fade, replaced by a restless urge for the next digital hit.
+Over time, your brain’s natural ability to find pleasure in simple, offline moments can fade, replaced by a restless urge for the next digital stimulus.

 The Hidden Costs of Constant Connection